Radeon RX 560 vs FirePro W8000

 The FirePro W8000 is our recommended choice as it beats the Radeon RX 560 in performance tests.

-Be aware that FirePro W8000 is a workstation card while Radeon RX 560 is a desktop one.
+Be aware that FirePro W8000 is a workstation graphics card while Radeon RX 560 is a desktop one.

 Should you still have questions concerning choice between the reviewed GPUs, ask them in Comments section, and we shall answer.